 There’s no way to qualify for Platinum status based on stays or based on spending at Marriott hotels — it’s all about earning 50 elite nights.
 Fortunately, there are some good shortcuts, which I’ll discuss below.

-Marriott Bonvoy does sometimes offer status challenges, which can be a way for elite members with other programs to earn Platinum status at an accelerated rate.
-For example, right now you can earn Platinum status with 15 nights in 90 days.
+Marriott Bonvoy does occasionally offer status challenges, which can be a way for elite members with other programs to earn Platinum status at an accelerated rate.
+However, at the moment there’s no such offer available.

 Earning Marriott Platinum with credit card spending